 How long has it been since you caught up that old pair of knitting needles?
 Remember how much you liked embroidery as a kid?
 Modern technology makes mass production so easy that the value of handmade items has risen sharply in recent years.
 Dedicate your travelling time to your old hobby again and you might soon find yourself considerably richer.
 Whether you’re good at making personalised teddy bears from scratch, designing cards or making intricate ganutelle bouquets, you’ll find there’s very little you can’t do while on your way to work.
 After you’ve finished a product, you can use your commute time to complete the rather tedious task of uploading pictures and completing description and pricing details.
 Pinterest and Etsy are great places to start.

-If you’ve got to number five, it means none of the above works for you.
+If you’ve got to number four, it means none of the above works for you.
 Worry not – we have a solution anyway – and it could be the best of the lot.
 You probably started reading this article because you’re not satisfied with how much you currently earn.
-Taking an online course is an ideal way to gain a qualification – one that may help you nab that promotion, get a better job or finally find your niche.
+Taking an online course is an ideal way to gain a qualification.
+It may help you nab that promotion, get a better job or finally find your niche.
 And studying in transit means you won’t have to waste a minute of your precious spare time.
 Use your commute to finish assignments, read through your lecture notes or study for that upcoming exam.
 Who knows?
 You may be taking the tube elsewhere next year!